 Confirming long-suspected PRC transfers, on May 21, 1997, the Clinton Administration imposed sanctions on two PRC companies, five PRC citizens, and a Hong Kong company for transfers to Iran contributing to chemical weapon proliferation.
 U.S. sanctions, banning U.S. government procurement and imports, were imposed under the AECA and EAA, as amended by the Chemical and Biological Weapons Control and Warfare Elimination Act of 1991 (P.L.
 102-182).
-However, the Administration did not impose sanctions under the Iran-Iraq Arms Nonproliferation Act of 1992 (affecting "persons" or "countries"), because the transfers apparently occurred before February 10, 1996, the date when provisions on

-13 President George W. Bush, Report to Congress on the Emergency Regarding Proliferation of Weapons of Mass Destruction, June 18, 2002.
+14 President George W. Bush, Report to Congress on the Emergency Regarding Proliferation of Weapons of Mass Destruction, June 18, 2002.

-WMD proliferation took effect, as amended by the FY 1996 National Defense Authorization Act (P.L.
+However, the Administration did not impose sanctions under the Iran-Iraq Arms Nonproliferation Act of 1992 (affecting "persons" or "countries"), because the transfers apparently occurred before February 10, 1996, the date when provisions on WMD proliferation took effect, as amended by the FY1996 National Defense Authorization Act (P.L.
 104-106).
 Also, the State Department said that it had no evidence that the PRC or Hong Kong governments were involved.